 Situated in the Cordillera Blanca, Huascarán National Park and Biosphere Reserve protects the heart of the world's highest tropical mountain range in the central Peruvian Andes.
 The deep ravines, glacial lakes and variety of vegetation make it a site of spectacular beauty.

-The Noroeste Amotapes-Manglares Biosphere Reserve is located on the northern coast of Peru and covers part of the Ecuadorian dry forest in the tropical Pacific forest.
-It includes Cerros de Amotape National Park, Coto de Caza El Angolo (game reserve) and Tumbes Mangroves Protected Area.
+The Noroeste Amotapes-Manglares Biosphere Reserve is located on the northern coast of Peru and covers part of the Ecuadorian dry forest in the tropical Pacific.
+It includes Cerros de Amotape National Park, Coto de Caza El Angolo (a game reserve), and Tumbes Mangroves Protected Area.

-The Oxapampa-Ashaninka-Yanesha Biosphere Reserve is located in central Peru and consists of the last undisturbed ecosystems in the country's central jungle.
+The Oxapampa-Ashaninka-Yanesha Biosphere Reserve and Yanachaga-Chemillen National Park in central Peru comprise the last undisturbed ecosystems in the central jungle.
 Its location between the Amazon forest lowland and montane cloud forest results in a high diversity of flora and fauna.